-- The laboratory time required for the fabrication of a Porcelain Laminate Veneer is approximately one week.
+- The laboratory time required for the fabrication of a Porcelain Laminate Veneer is approximately two weeks.
 Due to the minimal amount of tooth reduction, it is usually not necessary to fabricate any type of temporary restoration.
 Should a temporary be needed, they can, in most circumstances, be made at the time of treatment.

 - Between your preparation visit and the insertion visit, you can expect some sensitivity to hot and cold.
 This is normal and is due to the removal of a small portion of the enamel covering of the tooth.
 This sensitivity should disappear after the placement of your Porcelain Laminate Veneer.

-- Your second visit, the insertion of your laminate, can be accomplished, once again , with or without local anesthetic. - This visit is usually longer in length.
+- Your second visit, the insertion of your veneer, can be accomplished, once again , with or without local anesthetic.
+This visit is usually longer in length.
 The laminates are placed with a light sensitive resin which is hardened by using a white light.

-- Once placed your laminates are very strong and will resist most of the forces placed upon them by a normal diet. - Porcelain has great crushing strength but poor tensile strength.
+- Once placed your laminates are very strong and will resist most of the forces placed upon them by a normal diet.
+Porcelain has great crushing strength but poor tensile strength.
 Therefore, you should avoid anything that will tend to twist the laminate.
-Opening pistachio nuts with your teeth, chewing on bones or jelly apples is probably not a good idea.
+Opening pistachio nuts with your teeth or biting into apples or corn on the cob is probably not a good idea!!
 As with most things, common sense should prevail.

 Maintenance of Your New Porcelain Veneers